edterbak/NodeRed_Heishamon_control/README.md

 - Toggles on main page were not respected on other pages.
 - Setpoint sending to SET5 was needlessly being 'flooded' (every 10 seconds the same SP).

+[2921-12-16] (v4) Things done are:
+- Added scheduler.
+This is currently only for a DHW run or Sterilization run.
+Will expand this
+- Added Energy charts (including COP calculation)
+- General improvements

 ## TODO list
 - [ ] Fix SoftStart routine.
-- [ ] Add more info in dashboard so it shows energy usages and other nice stuffs.
+- [x] Add more info in dashboard so it shows energy usages and other nice stuffs.
+- [ ] Add more options for the scheduler, eg. operation mode, silent mode, etc.

 ## Acknowledgments
 * []() Egyras: The original creator of Heishamon. https://github.com/Egyras
 * []() Egyras: For the MQTT topic list - https://github.com/Egyras/HeishaMon/blob/master/MQTT-Topics.md
-* []() CurlyMo: The original automagical 'Stooklijn' correction from CurlyMo: https://gathering.tweakers.net/forum/list_messages/2039982#Automagische_stooklijncorrectie
+* []() CurlyMo: The original calculation for automagical 'Stooklijn' correction - https://gathering.tweakers.net/forum/list_messages/2039982#Automagische_stooklijncorrectie
+* []() AUijtdehaag: The COP calculation - https://github.com/Dylantje/WP-Heishamon-sripts/blob/master/WP%20LUA%20COP%20berekening

 <p align="right">(<a href="#top">back to top</a>)</p>